Jon Voight: 1990–2012: Established actor

-In 1992, Voight appeared in the HBO film The Last of His Tribe.
 In 1995, Voight played the role of "Nate", a sophisticated fence, in the crime drama film Heat, directed by Michael Mann, and appeared in the television films Convict Cowboy and The Tin Soldier, also directing the latter film.
 Voight next appeared in 1996's blockbuster film Mission: Impossible, directed by Brian De Palma and starring Tom Cruise.
 Voight played the role of spymaster James Phelps, a role originated by Peter Graves in the television series.
 In 1997, Voight appeared in six films, beginning with Rosewood, based on the 1923 destruction of the primarily black town of Rosewood, Florida, by the white residents of nearby Sumner.
 Voight played John Wright, a white Rosewood storeowner who follows his conscience and protects his black customers from the white rage.
 He next appeared in Anaconda, set in the Amazon; he played Paul Sarone, a snake hunter obsessed with a fabled giant anaconda, who hijacks an unwitting National Geographic film crew who are looking for a remote Indian tribe.
 Voight next appeared in a supporting role in Oliver Stone's U Turn, portraying a blind man.
 He took a supporting role in The Rainmaker, adopted from the John Grisham novel and directed by Francis Ford Coppola.
 He played an unscrupulous lawyer representing an insurance company, facing off with a neophyte lawyer played by Matt Damon.
 His last film of 1997 was Boys Will Be Boys, a family comedy directed by Dom DeLuise.

 The following year, Voight had the lead role in the television film The Fixer, in which he played Jack Killoran, a lawyer who crosses ethical lines in order to "fix" things for his wealthy clients.
 A near-fatal accident awakens his dormant conscience and Killoran soon runs afoul of his former clients.
 He also took a substantial role in Tony Scott's 1998 political thriller, Enemy of the State, in which he played Will Smith's character's stalwart antagonist from the NSA.
 Voight was reunited with director Boorman in 1998's The General.
 Set in Dublin, Ireland, the film tells the true-life story of the charismatic leader of a gang of thieves, Martin Cahill, at odds with both the police and the Provisional IRA.
 Voight portrays Inspector Ned Kenny, determined to bring Cahill to justice.
 He next appeared in 1999's Varsity Blues.
 He played a blunt, autocratic football coach, pitted in a test of wills against his star player, portrayed by James Van Der Beek.
 Produced by fledgling MTV Pictures, the film became a surprise hit and helped connect Voight with a younger audience.
 Voight played Noah in the 1999 television production Noah's Ark, and appeared in Second String, also for TV.
 He also appeared with Cheryl Ladd in the feature A Dog of Flanders, a remake of a popular film set in Belgium.